sahiljanbandhu/MultiplicationGame/README.md

 # MultiplicationGame
 ### Description
 The main purpose of the project was to build an interactive application - Multiplication Game.
-The game demonstrates programming with JavaScript.
+The game demonstrates programming with JavaScript

 ### Live App
 https://multiplicationgames.netlify.app/